 Sanford Coats is a trial lawyer and litigator in the firm’s Oklahoma City office.
 As co-chair of the Criminal Defense, Compliance & Investigations Practice Group, Coats’ expertise includes government investigations and the representation of corporate and individual clients in all areas of criminal law.

-During his tenure as United States Attorney, Coats was appointed by Attorney General Eric Holder to the Attorney General’s Advisory Committee (AGAC).
-Attorney General Loretta Lynch later appointed Coats as co-chair of the Department of Justice Domestic Terrorism Executive Committee.
+During his tenure as United States Attorney, Sanford was appointed by Attorney General Eric Holder to the Attorney General’s Advisory Committee (AGAC).
+Attorney General Loretta Lynch later appointed Sanford as co-chair of the Department of Justice Domestic Terrorism Executive Committee.
 He also served on several AGAC subcommittees, including Native American Issues, Child Exploitation, Criminal Practice, and Office Management and Budget.

-Coats received his Juris Doctor from the University of Oklahoma College of Law and holds a bachelor’s degree in history with a minor in economics from Tulane University.
+Sanford received his Juris Doctor from the University of Oklahoma College of Law and holds a bachelor’s degree in history with a minor in economics from Tulane University.
 He is active in several professional and community organizations.
-Coats has served on the board of directors for the Oklahoma City chapter of the Federal Bar Association, Harding Fine Arts Academy and Bishop McGuinness Catholic High School Alumni.
+Sanford has served on the board of directors for the Oklahoma City chapter of the Federal Bar Association, Harding Fine Arts Academy and Bishop McGuinness Catholic High School Alumni.

-An industry leader, Coats has presented nationwide regarding issues including domestic terrorism, crimes against children, the Adam Walsh Act, Indian Country, the Violence Against Women Act and federal sentencing.
+An industry leader, Sanford has presented nationwide regarding issues including domestic terrorism, crimes against children, the Adam Walsh Act, Indian Country, the Violence Against Women Act and federal sentencing.

 View Printable Bio (PDF)